daniel-allington/fitzKhayyam/_stanzas/ed-1859-stanza-54.md

 layout: stanza
 edition: 1859
 stanza: 54
-v1: I tell Thee this—When, starting from the Goal,
+v1: "I tell Thee this—When, starting from the Goal,"
-v2: Over the shoulders of the flaming Foal
+v2: "Over the shoulders of the flaming Foal"
-v3: ⁠Of Heav'n Parwín and Mushtara they flung,
+v3: "⁠Of Heav'n Parwín and Mushtara they flung,"
-v4: In my predestin'd Plot of Dust and Soul
+v4: "In my predestin'd Plot of Dust and Soul"
 ---